Updated May 2026

 Subtitle Line Length

-When subtitle lines are too long, they become hard to read in the time available.
-When they are well controlled, viewers can take in each subtitle in a single pass without losing track of the video.
+When subtitle lines are too long, they become hard to read in the time available, and on small screens they wrap in the wrong place.
+When length is well controlled, viewers read each subtitle without losing track of the video.

 What Is CPL?